 At the conclusion of the hearing, the Title IX Hearing Officer will issue a final determination as to whether policy was violated, and whether sanctions are appropriate.
-Said determination will also be provided in written format to both parties.
+Said determination will also be provided in written format to all parties.
 The written determination will include the following:

-- a) Identification of the allegations potentially constituting sexual harassment; - b) A description of the procedural steps taken from the receipt of the formal complaint through the determination, including any notifications to the parties, interviews with parties and witnesses, site visits, methods used to gather other evidence, and hearings held; - c) Findings of fact supporting the determination; - d) Conclusions regarding the application of the University's code of conduct policies to the facts; and - e) A statement of, and rationale for, the results as to each allegation, including:
+- a) Identification of the allegations potentially constituting sexual harassment as defined in Section 4; - b) A description of the procedural steps taken from the receipt of the formal complaint through the determination, including any notifications to the parties, interviews with parties and witnesses, site visits, methods used to gather other evidence, and hearings held; - c) Findings of fact supporting the determination; - d) Conclusions regarding the application of the University's code of conduct policies to the facts; and - e) A statement of, and rationale for, the results as to each allegation, including: - a.
+Any disciplinary sanctions the University imposes on the respondent; and

-- a.
-Any disciplinary sanctions the University imposes on the respondent; and - b.
-Whether remedies designed to restore or preserve equal access to the University's educational program or activity will be provided by the University to the complainant.
+- b.
+Whether remedies designed to restore or preserve equal access to the University's educational program or activity will be provided by the University to the complainant. - f) The findings letter shall provide assurances, consistent with federal and California law, that the University will take steps to prevent recurrence of any harassment (if found) and to correct its discriminatory effects on the complainant and others, if appropriate.